mehrdad987/ad7124_stm32/README.md

 4. **Initialize and configure AD7124** — call initialization/config routines in your setup, set up desired channels, reference, gain, etc.
 5. **Read data** — trigger conversions and read samples.
 Use interrupt or polling depending on configuration.

-## Example

-See `example/main.c` for a minimal demonstration.
-The code shows how to initialize the ADC, configure a channel, and read conversion results.
-You may also adapt the interrupt-driven example in `stm32yyxx_it.c` for DRDY-based sampling.

-## License

-This project is released under the **MIT License**.

 ## Acknowledgments & References